Richajaishwal0/meroNotes/ResearchNotesForSmartIndiaHackathon/DeepFaceDetectionTechnology.md

 #Some points on presentations
 1. Feasibility Study
 Technical Feasibility: The project is doable using state-of-the-art AI/ML technologies like TensorFlow, PyTorch, and Keras.
-GANs have been effectively tried in similar contexts.
+GANs have been effectively tried in similar contexts.<br>
 Resource Feasibility: Requires good quality datasets, GPUs, and deep learning expertise.
-This is generally available.
+This is generally available.<br>
-Market Feasibility: Demand for deep fake detection is high in media, law enforcement, and social media.
+Market Feasibility: Demand for deep fake detection is high in media, law enforcement, and social media.<br>
 <hr>
 2. Challenges and Risks
 Data Quality: Acquiring diverse real and fake video datasets is challenging.<br>